 When you walk into Surrey Docks City Farm it is like entering another dimension, and if it wasn’t for Canary Wharf’s skyscrapers standing out in the background, you would say you were in the country side or in one of Beatrix Potter’s books.
 The farm is dog-friendly, so you can bring along your well-behaved pooch and have a tour to see the farm animals.
-Also a great occasion to have a tea or a slice of cake at dog-friendly Piccalilli Cafe on the farm grounds has recently closed down, but waiting for a new cafe to open you can visit the farm’s lovely shop .
+Unfortunately the dog-friendly Piccalilli Cafe on the farm grounds has recently closed down, but waiting for a new cafe to open you can visit the farm’s lovely shop .

 Where: Surrey Docks City Farm (Rotherhithe-Surrey Quays – 18 mins walk from Surrey Quays Overground station)

-Where: Surrey Docks City Farm (Rotherhithe-Surrey Quays – 18 mins walk from Surrey Quays Overground station), Mudchute Farm (Isle of Dogs – few mins walk from Mudchute DLR station)
+Where: Mudchute Farm (Isle of Dogs – few mins walk from Mudchute DLR station)

-Wait for the sun to be out and pretend to be in another country at Ruislip Lido’s doggie beach without leaving London.
+Wait for the sun to be out and pretend to be in another country without leaving London at Ruislip Lido’s doggie beach.
 The water may not resemble the colour of the tropical beaches of your screensaver, but your dog will have a blast and make many new dog friends!
-Bring a towel for you and one for your dog, you will need it!
+Bring a towel for you and one for your dog and appropriate shoes!

 Where: Ruislip Lido, dog beach (from Ruislip station – Metropolitan and Piccadilly lines – take bus H13 to Ruislip Lido)

 More about it: Things to Do(g): Visiting a Dog Beach in London

 #18.
 Take your dog to swim in an indoor pool